 The Threat feed page displays warnings of current attacks and vulnerabilities to watch out for.
 Acronis tell us that this list is tailored to your geographic location, so that it only displays warnings that are relevant to you.
 The page may even warn you of natural disasters, where applicable.
 Clicking on the arrow symbol at the end of a threat entry opens a list of recommended actions to counteract that particular threat.
 These might be to run a malware scan, patch a program, or make a backup of your PCs or data.

 Under Plans/Protection, you can see, create and edit the policies that control the anti-malware features of the platform.
-Again, an uncluttered menu pane slides out from the right with the appropriate details and controls.
+Again, if you click on an icon, an uncluttered menu pane slides out from the right with the appropriate details and controls.
 Amongst the functions that can be configured are real-time protection, network folder protection, action to be taken on malware discovery, ransomware, crypto-mining process detection, scheduled scanning, exclusions, URL filtering, and how long to keep items in quarantine.
-You can configure vulnerability assessments and patch management, and there are even controls for scanning with Microsoft Windows Defender/Security Essentials too.
+You can also configure vulnerability assessments and patch management.

 Anti-Malware Protection\Whitelist page